Conflict Generation Models in CouchDB Replication

 def verify_conflict_state(self, doc_id: str) -> Dict[str, Any]:

-"""Fetches the document with conflicts=true to inspect divergence."""
+"""Fetch the document with conflicts=true to confirm divergence materialized."""

 if __name__ == "__main__":